Data-driven approximation of Koopman operators and generators: Convergence rates and error bounds: A general framework for data-based recovery of dynamics

 \subsection{Mathematical framework}

 We now move on to the data-driven approximation of an operator of interest, which we denote by~$\Aa$.
-In what follows, this operator can be one of the operators we have introduced in the context of dynamical systems, i.e., $\Kk$ or $\Kk^*$ in discrete time and $\Kk^t$, $(\Kk^t)^* $, $\Ll$, or $\Ll^*$ in continuous time, but our theory is not limited to these operators.
+In what follows, this operator can be one of the operators we have introduced in the context of dynamical systems, i.e., $\Kk$ or $\Kk_*$ in discrete time and $\Kk^t$, $(\Kk^t)_* $, $\Ll$, or $\Ll^*$ in continuous time, in which case it is necessary that the flow $\Phi $ preserves $\mu $-null sets.
+However, our theory is not limited to these operators.
 As before, we consider the state space $(\mathbb{X}, \Bb, \mu)$ and write $\Ff := L^2(\mathbb{X}, \mu)$.
 The observables on which $\Aa $ can be evaluated define the \emph{domain} of $\Aa$, i.e.,

 We say that $\Aa$ is a \emph{closed operator} if the graph of $\Aa$,

 is a closed subspace of $\Ff\times\Ff$.
 If $\Aa$ is a closed operator, $\Dd$ is a Hilbert space with the inner product

 see \cite{stengl2023existence} for more details.
 A direct consequence of the above definitions is that $\norm{f}_{\Ff}\leq \norm{f}_{\Dd}$ and $\Aa\colon\Dd\to\Ff$ is a continuous operator with $\norm{\Aa}\leq 1$.